justtiberio/Factorio-Server-Auto-Update-Script/README.md

 ## Credits

-Originally created by Tibério in Brazil.
+Developed by Tibério in Brazil.

 ## License